Visited: December 2008

 In spite of people’s friendliness, the communication is not easy.
 Official language is Portuguese, but only a small portion of population speak it.
 Creole and African dialects are much more common.
 They are completely incomprehensible and plenty of improvisation helped me to get by.

 I met a Spanish guy, who spent half of his life in Bissau doing business.
 He was buying old cars in Europe and driving them overland to Bissau.
 Quite a challenge to cross various countries in the region, but the reward was worth it.
-He invited me to an informal street restaurant renowned for its delectable fried fish.
-It was the best meal during my stay in the country.

-Constant threats to presidents
+Constant threats against presidents

 Most of the existing buildings were raised during colonial times, when the Portuguese still had money and interest to invest in their overseas territories.
 You can only imagine in what state these properties are, considering they were built from 1951 to 1972.